VoIP Resources Small Business Tips Business VoIP Tips

 • SIP trunking

 Leading UCaaS (Unified Communications as a Service) and business VoIP providers will often present their offerings as "unified" solutions.
-They come with online interface allows account administrators to add users and configure features in real-time.
-They also offer web-based products that incorporate voice, video, and messaging, as well as other collaboration tools like screensharing and multi-device compatibility, to provide a comprehensive business communications solution.
+They come with an online interface that allows account administrators to add users and configure features in real-time.
+They also offer web-based products that incorporate voice, video, and messaging, as well as other collaboration tools like screensharing and multi-device compatibility, to provide a comprehensive enterprise communications solution.

 More often than not, an on-premise solution is used for security purposes.
 Large banks, national companies, and government agencies have stricter requirements for keeping communications secure.
 Some organizations require a HIPAA-compliant phone system to ensure that patient data is fully encrypted.